bitwalker/distillery/docs/Terminology.md

 #### Plugin

-Plugins to `bundler` itself which execute at various points during the release build process, which allow you to do things that are not easily accomplished with overlays and are not intended for runtime, and thus hooks/commands are not a good fit.
+Plugins to `distillery` itself which execute at various points during the release build process, which allow you to do things that are not easily accomplished with overlays and are not intended for runtime, and thus hooks/commands are not a good fit.
 For example, one might write a plugin to convert a release into a Docker image, or an RPM package, etc. You can use plugins to both setup and cleanup these types of things.